 We have rendered about 120.000 stereo frames in average time 3-10 min for 2x HD stereo frame on regular workstations.
-It was for us 10 - 30 TIMES faster than CPU based renderers.
-As a matter of fact, we didn't use any post-production with our renders - just color corrections and rendering into layers for few very complicated shots.
+It was for us 10 - 30 TIMES faster than CPU based renderers we used before.
+FurryBall saved us boths - time and money.

 "I have worked in the film "Witchcraft" as Project Manager in Moonbite Games&Animation.